qdrant/quaterion/README.md

 Quaterion framework consists of two packages - `quaterion` and [`quaterion-models`](https://github.com/qdrant/quaterion-models).

 Since it is not always possible or convenient to represent a model in ONNX format (also, it **is supported**), the Quaterion keeps a very minimal collection of model classes, which might be required for model inference, in a [separate package](https://github.com/qdrant/quaterion-models).
-We are currently experiencing some return delays and it may take a little longer than usual to process your refund, sorry!
-We are doing all we can to speed things up.

 It allows avoiding installing heavy training dependencies into inference infrastructure: `pip install quaterion-models`